Jbarkai/HISourceFinder/README.md

   --test_file [TEST_FILE]
                         The file listing the test sliding window pieces (default: ./notebooks/loud_1245mosC-slidingwindowindices.txt)
 ```
-### Add real sources to mask
+### Investigate Results
-1. Create a catalog for the results of each method and cross-reference it with the mask of the inserted galaxies and a catalog of known sources (to mark true or false positives):
+1. Create a catalog for the results of each method and cross-reference it with the mask of the inserted galaxies (to mark true or false positives):
 ```bash
 usage: create_catalogs.py [-h] [--data_dir [DATA_DIR]] [--method [METHOD]] [--scale [SCALE]] [--output_dir [OUTPUT_DIR]] [--catalog_loc [CATALOG_LOC]]